The Alberta Badlands are being promoted by our provincial and federal governments as the next iconic destination for world travelers to visit.

 Another experience on the grand tour.

-But those travelers from distant shores are going to miss out on little known routes through the Canadian Badlands that even few locals have experienced...the waterways that allow a novice or experienced canoist to see the Badlands up close and personal in a way unavailable to a tourist on wheels.
+But those travelers from distant shores are going to miss out on little known routes through the Canadian Badlands that even few locals have experienced...the waterways that allow a novice or experienced canoeist to see the Badlands up close and personal in a way unavailable to a tourist on wheels.

 There are two rivers that flow through the Alberta Badlands...the laconic Red Deer and the faster moving South Saskatchewan.
 Both were routes used by fur traders making their way to and from Hudson Bay.
 Both rivers make for fun canoe trips today.

 In the Spring the Red Deer River carries the snow melt from the mountains west of Rocky Mountain House through the parklands in the centre of the province into broad valleys sided by the steep barren hills of the Canadian Badlands.
 In June the river runs fast and carries with it a lot of debris.
-Wait 'til late in the month of the beginning of July to hit the water.
+Wait 'til late in the month or the beginning of July to hit the water.
 But on the other hand, don't wait until September.
 It it's a dry year...and this is semi-desert country...you may have to use your paddle like a pole to make it past some sandbars.

 The South Saskatchewan River is really the eastern end of the same Bow River that passes through Banff, Calgary and the Siksika First Nation.
 At some point between Gleichen/Siksika and Medicine Hat the river gods decided to give it a new moniker - the South Saskatchewan.
 Who knew??

 The South Saskatchewan is wider, deeper and faster than the Red Deer River.
 There are no rapids or other fast water, but if you're a novice when it comes to canoeing, start your education on the Red Deer.